 3. Points for verification

-(1) Error statistics in each method (bias and standard deviation) by using common work sheets as shown in Appendix APPENDIX 6-D. Statistical computations involve positioning of the centre, prediction of movement, and analysis and forecast of intensity of a tropical cyclone.
+(1) Error statistics in each method (bias and standard deviation) by using common work sheets as shown in APPENDIX 6-C. Statistical computations involve positioning of the centre, prediction of movement, and analysis and forecast of intensity of a tropical cyclone.

 (2) Discussion of following points;